Adjusting the temperature measured on a FRITZ!DECT socket

 - Plug FRITZ!DECT into a wall outlet.

-- Make sure the ventilation slits are not covered, that the device is not exposed to direct sunlight, and that it is not located directly next to a heater.
+- Make sure the ventilation slots are not covered, that the device is not exposed to direct sunlight, and that it is not located directly next to a heater.

 - Remove any possible sources of heat in the vicinity of the device (for example other electrical devices that radiate heat).